Jazz Vocalist – Composer – Jazz Radio Host – Music Educator

 The late, great guitarist Larry Coryell featured on Oileán Draíochta while Melanie has also shared the stage with Oliver Jones, Darius Brubeck, George Brooks, Simon Rowe, Frank Martin, and Louis Stewart.

-In 2011, Melanie debuted her show Jazz on a Summer’s Day: a Tribute to Anita O’Day.
-O’Day was a pioneering singer renowned for her vocal virtuosity and colourful private life.
+Melanie debuted her show Jazz on a Summer’s Day: a Tribute to Anita O’Day in California, celebrating the life and songs of the pioneering jazz singer renowned for her vocal virtuosity and colourful private life.

 Away from the stage, she has also found success in radio.

-Melanie’s series Jazz on the Bay, in which she interviewed icons from the world of jazz, was broadcast on RTÉ Radio 1 for six seasons.
+Melanie’s series “Jazz on the Bay”, in which she interviewed legendary luminaries from the world of jazz, was broadcast on RTÉ Radio 1 for six seasons.

-The programme featured conversations with Dave Brubeck, Chick Corea, Clint Eastwood, Nancy Wilson and a host of other stars.
+The programme featured conversations with Dave Brubeck, Chick Corea, Clint Eastwood, Nancy Wilson, Bobby McFerrin and a host of other stars.